Mrrvm/os_lusiadas_2/content/grounds.md

 Due to the sensitivity of the project and for transparency proposes, all the pages and code present in this platform are stored publicly on [github]( https://github.com/Mrrvm/os-tugas) (with automatic versioning).
 ### Outcomes

-In reference to Campgna on being "at the end of a certain historical era" (i.e. near the end of capitalism), [[Os Lusíadas]] is a ruin of the past that has served and continuous to serve as a means to create a violent world.
-In its rewriting there is the possibility to betray its legacy, to reinvent it and its role in Portuguese culture, to leave behind a different narrative for the future.[^worlding] I see this project as an open structure - a library - due to its hopeful plurality of voices, where future ones can craft new relations from.
+In reference to Campgna on being near the end of an era (i.e. near the end of capitalism), [[Os Lusíadas]] is a ruin of the past that has served and continuous to serve as a means to create a violent world.
+In its rewriting there is the possibility to betray its legacy, to reinvent it and its role in Portuguese culture, to leave behind a different narrative for the future.[^worlding] I see this project as an open incubator - a library - with its hopeful plurality of voices, where future ones can craft new relations from, a fertile ruin.

-I intend on working on this as rhizomatically as I understand it over the next 3 to 4 years, while organically seeking to have more and more collaborators, or other forms of input.
+I intend on working on this as rhizomatically as I understand it over the next 3 to 4 years, while organically seeking to have more and more collaborators, as well as other possible forms of input.
+My purpose is far from speaking in the name of anyone, in actual fact that is my biggest fear for the project.
+Here the process matters as much as the product will.
+If looking away ahead time and it works out well enough, I don't see why it should not replace [[Os Lusíadas]] in Portuguese educational systems, unless the objective is to silence it.

 [^found-bodies]: [[Núcleo Museológico Rota da Escravatura#^found-enslaved-bodies]]